ark-lang/ark-docs/memory_allocation.md

 defer std::mem::dealloc(x);
 ```

 In the example above we defer, which means that at the end of scope, call dealloc on `x`.
+The defer expression is very handy with resource allocation.